codepurse/Pblocker/policy.md

 - ✅ Using minimal necessary permissions
 - ✅ Operating without external dependencies

 **Your privacy is our priority.
-PBlocker works entirely on your device to keep your browsing data private and secure.**
+BlockNSFW – Porn & Adult Content Filter works entirely on your device to keep your browsing data private and secure.**